rakeshkelm/profileNote/README.md

 Resume
 Rakesh Kukatla, Consultant and Advisor

-Check out, Profile.txt in this folder
+Check out, Profile.txt in this folder (Actively updated)